-The Latin language is taught in the Middle School as an active language which can and should be spoken and heard, as well as read and written.
+The Latin language is introduced in the Middle School as an active language which can and should be spoken and heard, as well as read and written.
 As it is well established that effective language acquisition depends on use of the ears and tongue, we hear and speak the language in order to learn it.
 Our ultimate goal is to cultivate in our Latin student sufficient fluency, after six years of study, that he be able to read original Latin texts without aid of dictionary or translation.
-To achieve this end, we use Comprehensible Input and an inductive textbook, which encourages and trains the student to create meaning for himself.
-Alongside the textbook, which guides our advancement, we create our own ongoing oral and written stories with the language we have gathered.
-Beside language acquisition, the study of Latin involves the study of the cultures shaped by the language, from its beginnings in distant antiquity to the present day, as regards history, religion, politics and law, architecture, literature and the arts, we survey the beginnings and development of ancient Roman culture, with especial attention to the conflict of the social classes.
+To begin to achieve this end, in the first year we use Comprehensible Input strategies which enable and train the student to create meaning for himself, alongside novellas with sheltered vocabulary.
+In the following years, we also make use of the Cambridge Latin series.
+Finally, as the study of Latin involves the study of the cultures shaped by the language, from its beginnings in distant antiquity to the present day, as regards history, religion, politics and law, architecture, literature and the arts, we survey the beginnings and development of ancient Roman culture, with especial attention to the conflict of the social classes.

 Form I: Introduction to Latin

 Form I Latin has one main objective.
 To provide students with an introduction to the fundamentals of Latin vocabulary, syntax, grammar and morphology through untargeted comprehensible input, which is intelligible discussion of compelling topics in the target language.
 The creation and fostering of our community is the curriculum, using ourselves to focus our language acquisition.
 In this way, vocabulary and grammar are more naturally introduced and practiced.
 Classes are conducted in Latin 90% of the time in a comprehensible manner, in accordance with Second Language Acquisition (SLA) research.
 Lessons are supplemented by Latin readers, supported by videos, and illuminated through in-class translation and discussion.